...

 This is the truly time-consuming portion of discovery- responding to requests for production.
 You are allowing the other side to review these documents to prepare their case for trial and help prepare for trial.
 Documents like tax returns and bank statements, emails, text messages, and other electronic means of sending and receiving information are all fair game within a request for production.

 Today, many attorneys will submit their client’s responses to a request for production/inspection via an electronic method.
-Our office will often upload documents to the “cloud” and will provide opposing counsel a link where they are granted access but not the ability to edit the information.
+Our office frequently uploads documents to the “cloud” and shares a link with opposing counsel, granting them access without the ability to edit the information.
 The old fashioned tried and true method of sticking documents in boxes is also perfectly acceptable but can be labor-intensive and time-consuming to sort through.

 Interrogatories